emilyalice2708/makers-progress/week-3.md

 - Evidence: Feedback during code review.

 ### Tuesday:
-- Goal: Understand the MVC pattern.
+- Goal: Gain a basic understanding of the MVC pattern and improve understanding of process modelling (applied to HTTP reequest/response).
-- Plan: Work on web project in the afternoon.
+- Plan: Take part in Process Modelling morning workshop and work on web project in the afternoon.
 - Evidence: Check your understanding with a coach.

 ### Wednesday:
-- Goal:
+- Goal: Improve understanding of Sinatra
-- Plan:
+- Plan: Research and practice
-- Evidence:
+- Evidence: Apply to the pair programming Battle session this afternoon and check understanding with cohort/coaches.

 ## Thursday:
 - Goal: